• Skip to primary navigation

 • Mix Mozzarella and Parmesan together in a medium bowl.

-• In a bowl, mix together the ricotta, cheese, spinach, half the garlic, and Italian seasoning until combined.
+• In a bowl, mix together the ricotta, half the cheese mixture, spinach, half the garlic, and Italian seasoning until combined.

 • Oil a 13x9-inch baking dish with olive oil or spray with no stick cooking spray.